weiminn/reinforcement_learning_tutorials/10_Policy_Gradient/readme.md

 # Policy Gradient Methods

 Tabular methods and Function Approximators are value-based which means the policy looks at the value of the state-actions $Q$ and choose the action with optimal estimated return.
-In policy gradient methods, we use the function approxmiators to not predict the $Q$ values but to estimate teh probabilities of taking each action:
+In policy gradient methods, we use the function approxmiators to not predict the $Q$ values but to estimate the probabilities of taking each action:

 $$
 \begin{equation}